-Please keep in mind that I am not a doctor or nutritionist, I am simply reflecting on my 10 years in the health and fitness industry and the learning’s that I have had over that period.
+Please keep in mind that we are not doctors or nutritionists, we are simply reflecting on our 45+ years in the health and fitness industry and the learning’s over that period.

 Costs vs Percieved Costs